akoeb/mailbridge/README.md

 ## TODO ##

+* make email server, tarpit and active tokens interfaces
+* create mocks for email server, tarpit and active tokens
 * write tests for mail sending, controller and for the tarpit
-* write docker file and create CI jobs
 * add authenticated metrics endpoint with version, timestamp and counter values for requests, errors and sent mails, runtime for cleanup goroutimes

 ## License ##